How RunWell Actually Builds AI Automations

 If you're the owner of a professional services firm, you can skip this post.
-Nothing here will help you decide whether Runwell is right for your business — your Blueprint will do that.
+Nothing here will help you decide whether RunWell is right for your business — your Blueprint will do that.
 This post is for the technical person inside the firm.
 The fractional CTO, the senior dev on retainer, the ops lead who's been burned by an automation vendor before.
 You're the one who'll get handed our proposal and asked, "Is this legit?"
 Here's what we actually do, in the level of detail you need to answer that question.

 - What "agent-native" means in practice — and why most AI automation agencies aren't.